-Table 20-4 LLT flow control tunable parameters (continued)
+Table 21-4 LLT flow control tunable parameters

-LLT parameter Description Default When to change Dependency with other LLT tunable parameters lowwater When LLT has flow controlled the client, it will not start accepting packets again till the number of packets in the port transmit queue for a node drops to lowwater.
+LLT parameter Description Default When to change Dependency with other LLT tunable parameters highwater When the number of packets in transmit queue for a node reaches highwater, LLT is flow controlled.
+200 If a client generates data in bursty manner, increase this value to match the incoming data rate.
+Note that increasing the value means more memory consumption so set an appropriate value to avoid wasting memory unnecessarily.
+Lowering the value can result in unnecessary flow controlling the client.
+This flow control value should always be higher than the lowwater flow control value. lowwater When LLT has flow controlled the client, it will not start accepting packets again till the number of packets in the port transmit queue for a node drops to lowwater.
 100 Not applicable This flow control value should be lower than the highwater flow control value.
 The value should not be close the highwater flow control value. rporthighwater When the number of packets in the receive queue for a port reaches highwater, LLT is flow controlled.
 200 If a client generates data in bursty manner, increase this value to match the incoming data rate.
 Note that increasing the value means more memory consumption so set an appropriate value to avoid wasting memory unnecessarily.
 Lowering the value can result in unnecessary flow controlling the client.
 This flow control value should always be higher than the rportlowwater flow control value. rportlowwater When LLT has flow controlled the client, it will not start accepting packets for that client again till the number of packets in the port receive queue for the port drops to rportlowwater.
 100 Not applicable This flow control value should be lower than the rpothighwater flow control value.
-The value should not be close the rporthighwater flow control value. window This is the maximum number of un-ACKed packets LLT will put in flight.
-50 Change the value as per the private networks speed.
-Lowering the value irrespective of network speed may result in unnecessary retransmission of out of window sequence packets.
-This flow control value should not be higher than the difference between the highwater flow control value and the lowwater flow control value.
-The value of this parameter (window) should be aligned with the value of the bandwidth delay product.
+The value should not be close the rporthighwater flow control value.